 Of course, the Irish cook is not limited to these well-known dishes.
 There are many, often more sophisticated, specialities that didn't achieve fame despite passing down the generations.
 Those recipes now adorn the glossy pages of countless cookery books, together with a vast selection of modern recipes demonstrating Ireland's new culinary tradition.

 But for family historians, the original cooking methods and ingredients used by our ancestors are of most interest.
-Therefore, the selection below deliberately sticks to what we all know and recognise as traditional Irish food recipes.

 Turkey was introduced to Ireland in the late 17th century, only becoming the meat of choice for celebrations three centuries later.